May You Stay Forever Young: Reception

 The critical response of May You Stay Forever Young was generally regarded as positive.
 Citizen News described the film as receiving "universal praise" from Taiwanese critics; while Commons referred to the film as "winning widespread acclaim".

-James Au of The Stand News described the film as "emotionally delicate", acknowledging its limited budget while commending the chroma keying scenes for their cost-effectiveness, aesthetic appeal, and creativity, as well as highlighting the well-developed and realistic character arcs that culminate in a touching ending.
-Similarly, Ryan Cheng of PTS News, who named the film "his favourite Sinophone film of 2021", recognised its lack of industry maturity due to budget constraints and "overly functional" dialogues, while also complimenting the production team's dedication and highlighting how its rawness and imperfections reflect the characters' turmoil, ultimately conveying a powerful message about the "spirit of creative freedom and resistance" among youth in the context of social movements.
-Chan Tsz-wan, reviewing for Hong Kong Inmedia, characterised the film as "extremely profound" and "deeply moving", emphasising its reflection of a deeper philosophical framework that echoes Emmanuel Levinas's ideas, while also addressing the controversial subject matter to remind Hong Kongers of the protests and encourage them not to lose themselves in political pressure.
+James Au of The Stand News described the film as "emotionally delicate", acknowledging its limited budget while commending the chroma keying scenes for their cost-effectiveness, aesthetic appeal, and creativity, particularly the well-developed and realistic character arcs that culminate in a touching ending.
+Similarly, Ryan Cheng of PTS News, who named the film "his favourite Sinophone film of 2021", recognised its lack of industry maturity due to budget constraints and "overly functional" dialogues, while also complimenting the production team's dedication and on how its rawness and imperfections reflect the characters' turmoil, ultimately conveying a powerful message about the "spirit of creative freedom and resistance" among youth in the context of social movements.
+Chan Tsz-wan, reviewing for Hong Kong Inmedia, characterised the film as "extremely profound" and "deeply moving" with a deeper philosophical framework that echoes Emmanuel Levinas's ideas, while also addressing the controversial subject matter to remind Hong Kongers of the protests and encourage them not to lose themselves in political pressure.